Online Dynamic Programming: Learning Multipaths

+To construct $\Dcal$, we must find all the weights $w_m$.
+To do so, we will have two passes over the set of multiedges $M$.
+In the first pass, we compute all incoming flows $f_\text{in}(v)$ for all $v \in V$ in $O(c |M|)$ time.
+Then in the second pass we find all the weights $w_m =\frac{f_m}{f_\text{in}(v)}$ in $O(|M|)$ time.
+Having constructed $\Dcal$, we can efficiently sample a multipath with the right expectation. \end{newproof}

-\paragraph{Regret Bound} The regret bound for CH depends on a good choice of the initial weight vector $\wvec^\text{init}$ in the $k$-flow polytope.
-We use an initialization technique recently introduced in \cite{rahmanian2017xfhedge}.
-Instead of explicitly selecting $\wvec^\text{init}$ in the $k$-flow polytope, the initial weight is obtained by projecting a point $\wvechat^{\text{init}}$ outside of the polytope to the inside.
-This yields the following regret bounds (Appendix \ref{appendix:CH-bound}): \begin{theorem} Given a $k$-DAG $\Gcal = (V,E)$, let $D$ be the upper bound for the 1-norm of the $k$-multipaths in $\Gcal$.
-Also denote the total loss of the best $k$-multipath by $L^*$.
-Then with proper tuning of the learning rate $\eta$ over the $T$ trials, CH guarantees:
+\paragraph{Regret Bound.} The regret bound for CH depends on a good choice of the initial weight vector $\fvec^\text{init}$ in the unit-flow polytope.
+We use an initialization technique similar to the one discussed in \cite{rahmanian2018xfhedge}.
+Instead of explicitly selecting $\fvec^\text{init}$ in the unit-flow polytope, the initial weight is obtained by projecting a point $\fvechat^{\text{init}}$ outside of the polytope to its inside.
+This yields the following regret bounds. \begin{theorem} Given a multi-DAG $\Hcal = (V,M)$, let $D$ be an upper-bound on the $1$-norm of the count vectors of the multipaths (i.e.\ $\| \pivec \|_1 \leq D$ for all multipaths $\pivec$).
+Also denote the total loss of the best multipath by $L^*$.
+Then with proper tuning of the learning rate $\eta$ over the trials, CH guarantees:

-Moreover, when the $k$-multipaths are bit vectors, then:
+Moreover, when the multipaths are bit vectors, then: